maziac/DeZog/documentation/Usage.md

 ## Migration from a previous DeZog version

-If you installed DeZog before, [here](https://github.com/maziac/DeZog/blob/master/documentation/Migration.md) are a few tips to migrate to the current version.
+If you migrate from an older version of DeZog you can find [here](https://github.com/maziac/DeZog/blob/master/documentation/Migration.md) a few helpful tips.

 ## Supported Assemblers